Make fall mornings better with a homemade pumpkin spice latte! Be your own barista and make an easy pumpkin spice syrup to add to your coffee drinks.

 My homemade pumpkin spice syrup contains no animal products, so if you choose plant-based milk then you can enjoy a vegan pumpkin spice latte.

-Whipped cream: If you want to add whipped cream, go for it.
-I don’t usually do this for my PSLs, though Starbucks does, and you definitely may if you like!
+However, Starbucks does use “whip” and you definitely may if you like!
 Homemade whipped cream is my fave if you go this route.

 How to make a latte at home